Javascript is not enabled.

 Finding the right place

-Before you buy, it’s a good idea to take some time to explore Mexico and see different areas.
-“Dip your toe in the water for a minimum of six months,” says Denis Larsen, 83, a longtime American resident of Valladolid who for years owned and operated a bed-and-breakfast there.
+Before you buy, it’s a good idea to explore Mexico and see different areas.
+“Dip your toe in the water for a minimum of six months,” says Denis Larsen, 84, a longtime American resident of Valladolid who for years owned and operated a bed-and-breakfast there.
 “Make sure the city fits.”

 spinner image view of the ocean over houses in puerto vallarta mexico